chaoss/metrics/resources/metrics-template.md

 ## Implementation
 Provide details on how to measure the metric, collect the data, and analyze it.
 The following sub-headings are optional but help to structure the different aspects of implementation.

+The CHAOSS project recognizes that there are ethical and legal challenges when using the metrics and software provided by the CHAOSS community.
+Ethical challenges exist around protecting community members and empowering them with their personal information.
+Legal challenges exist around GDPR and similar laws or regulations that protect personal information of community members.
+Particular challenges may arise in the use that is specific to your context.

 ### Filters (optional)
 Include a Filter